Gatekeeper Training Course for Suicide Prevention

 • Understand the role of Gatekeepers

-• Identify, assess, support, refer, and follow up with persons at risk of suicide
+• Identify, assess, support, refer, and follow up with persons thinking of suicide

-• Practice self-care techniques while supporting persons at risk of suicide
+• Practice self-care techniques while supporting persons thinking of suicide

 Classes will be conducted on Saturdays and Sundays between 10 AM to 1 PM IST.